helidon-io/helidon-labs/hols/grafana/README.md

 Add the following to your `META-INF/microprofile-config.properties` in the `quickstart-mp` application to identify the application and enable additional metrics.

-> Note: The `mp.metrics.appName` setting will add a label to all prometheus metrics with `mp_app="my-mp-app"` which is used by the dashboards to display SE specific information.
+> Note: The `mp.metrics.appName` setting will add a label to all prometheus metrics with `mp_app="my-mp-app"` which is used by the dashboards to display MP specific information.

+*META-INF/microprofile-config.properties*
 ```properties
 mp.metrics.appName=my-mp-app
 metrics.key-performance-indicators.extended=true